SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 #### Polled Consumers

-// TODO: This section needs to be validated
+// TODO: This entire section needs to be validated, all the C# code which follows needs to be validated as its significantly different than the java example

 When implementing polled consumers, you are required to poll the `IPollableMessageSource` on demand.
 Consider the following example of a polled consumer: